qiskit-community/qiskit-quimb/README.md

 The `qiskit_quimb` module exposes three functions:

 - `quimb_circuit`: Converts a Qiskit circuit to a quimb circuit.
-This is probably the function you want to use.
 - `quimb_gates`: Converts a Qiskit circuit to a list of quimb gates, which is a bit more flexible.
 - `quimb_gate`: Converts a Qiskit gate to a quimb gate.